TzurSoffer/FreecadDiscordPresence/README.md

 </details>

 ## Dependencies
-The extension requires the following Python library:
+The addon requires the following Python library:
 - [`pypresence`](https://github.com/qwertyquerty/pypresence): A library for managing Discord Rich Presence.

 ## How it works
-- The extension connects to Discord via the **rpc** protocol which can be read about on the [official discord page](https://discord.com/developers/docs/topics/rpc)
+- The addon connects to Discord via the **rpc** protocol which can be read about on the [official discord page](https://discord.com/developers/docs/topics/rpc)
 - The app app fetches data about the current file and workbench through the FreeCAD api, updating your Discord presence to reflect that information.

 # LICENSE